 Chickenpox is caused by the varicella-zoster virus (VZV) and it is a highly infectious disease that usually causes an itchy red rash with blisters.
 It is one of the most common childhood diseases, although it can affect adults as well.
 Most people recover fully from chickenpox, but it can cause complications.
 A child with chickenpox can miss up to two weeks of school.

-From July 2013, immunisation against chickenpox is included in the combination measles, mumps, rubella and varicella (MMRV) vaccine for children at 18 months.
-Until the end of 2017, the varicella vaccine (VV) is also recommended to all 12-13 year old students in year 7 of secondary school through a school-based catch-up program.
+Immunisation against chickenpox is included in the combination measles, mumps, rubella and varicella (MMRV) vaccine for children at 18 months.
+Until the end of 2017, the varicella vaccine (VV) is also r offered to all 12-13 year old adolescents in year 7 of secondary school through a school-based catch-up program.

 Complications of chickenpox

 Most people recover fully from chickenpox without ongoing problems, but it can cause complications in some adults and children and in people who have weakened immune systems.
 The complications may include:

 - scarring – chickenpox can leave pockmark scars on the skin

 - cellulitis – a type of bacterial infection of the skin

 - pneumonia – infection and inflammation of the lung can occur in adults and can be fatal

 - encephalitis – inflammation of the brain, usually mild, but sometimes severe

 - bleeding disorders – rare but can be fatal